alexjungaalto/masterthesis/README.md

 - For each ML model or method that you apply to your ML problem, you must clearly state and discuss the obtained average loss on training, validation (and test-) set.
 Comparing these average loss values is important to diagnose the ML method (see Sect.
 6.6. of my textbook).

-- A key challenge in applied ML is to know when to stop.
+- A key challenge in applied ML is to know when to stop iterating the model training/validation/adjustment cycle.
 For a master thesis project there is a natural stopping criterion, i.e., the deadline by which you want to submit your thesis.
 However, it might be very helpful to have a benchmark or baseline against which you can compare the obtained validation or test-set errors.
 If your ML method achieves a test-set error close the baseline level then there is little point to invest significant additional time into exploring other ML methods.

 - Depending on your thesis topic it might be challenging to determine a useful baseline for the achievable performance of ML methods.
 One source for such a baseline could be the expected loss (risk) of an optimal estimator under a probabilistic model (such as the "i.i.d." assumption)